Linda Martell: 1962–1969: R&B beginnings and musical shift

+The group parted ways after her cousin got married.
+Her sister left the group soon after and Martell was a solo act for the first time in her career.
+For several years, she continued singing R&B music.

 While singing on a South Carolina air force base, Martell was heard singing country songs by Nashville furniture salesman William "Duke" Rayner.
-He offered to arrange for a demo record to be made, but Martell originally declined his offers thinking he was a "kook."
+He offered to arrange for a demo record to be made, but Martell originally declined his offers thinking he was a "kook".
 However, after much encouragement, Martell accepted his proposal and Rayner became her manager.
 With the recent country music success of Charley Pride, Rayner believed Martell could be accepted within the same industry.
 "I figured that if I could find a colored girl that could sing country and western, I'd really have something," he told Ebony in 1970.
 She then flew to Nashville where she met producer Shelby Singleton.
 With Rayner present as well, Martell recorded a demo record.
 She also met with Singleton who convinced her to record as a country singer.
 Martell was surprised at the decision.
 "I was a little bit shocked!
 I was mostly doing pop.
 But he said, 'You gotta go country'," she told Rolling Stone in 2020.

 1969–1974: Country music success

 On May 15, 1969, Martell signed a management contract with Rayner and signed with Singleton's Plantation record label the next day.
-The Plantation nameplate (whose name derived from slave plantations in the American south) was disliked by Martell.
+The Plantation nameplate (whose name derived from slave plantations in the American South) was disliked by Martell.
 However, she felt she had no choice but to go along with it.
 Soon after her signing, Singleton found material for Martell to record for the label.
 Among the first records he found was "Color Him Father", a then-recent pop song by The Winstons.
 She recorded the song (and ten other tracks) in one 12-hour work session.
 The song was issued as Martell's first Plantation single in July 1969.
 It climbed to number 22 on the Billboard Hot Country Songs chart.
-Its follow-up was Martell's interpretation of "Before the Next Teardrop Falls," which was later covered by Freddy Fender.
+Its follow-up was Martell's interpretation of "Before the Next Teardrop Falls", which was later covered by Freddy Fender.
 Martell's version reached number 33 on the Billboard country chart in 1970.

 In August 1970, her debut album was released on Plantation Records titled Color Me Country.
 The record reached number 40 on the Billboard Top Country Albums chart.
 The album was reviewed favorably by Billboard in 1970, which found her country singing style to be authentic.
 In later years, AllMusic rated the record three and a half stars with similar commentary.
-Her final charting single was issued around the same time titled "Bad Case of the Blues."
+Her final charting single was issued around the same time titled "Bad Case of the Blues".